Matthes-Baer/nvim_config/README.md

 - Fix NeoTree move command (`m`)
 - Potentially add a shortcut command for this step:
   - When in `terminal` mode use `CTRL + ALT + ß` and then `<C-n>` to leave the `terminal` mode and switch to `normal` mode
+- ?
+Are there any additional configurations needed to remove unused imports or format them or is it sufficient to have the proper eslint/prettier configs for this?

 # Additional Information